A live webcast is an online video broadcast at a set time which you watch through your web browser, just like streaming a TV program or a movie.

 And just like the ceremony, you can download and keep the reception video!

-The standard setup our professional producers use is two cameras, which offer an ample variety of different shots.
+For Silver and Gold: we use two cameras, which offer an ample variety of different shots.
 The cameras are mounted on tripods and are constantly readjusted between different directions, wide shots and close-ups to track and capture all the elements of your ceremony.
 We set up our streaming desk in a position where we have a good view but still out of the way, so we can film as unobtrusively as possible.
 We vision mix your ceremony live, cutting between the shots.
 It’s just like watching a TV program.

 Clear and clean audio is absolutely a key part of our webcasts.
 We understand how vital it is to be able to hear everything and everyone.